chrisveness/electron-koa-app/README.md

 -------------------------

     cd app
-    npm start
+    npm run start-dev

-and open `localhost:3001` in your browser.
+and open `localhost:3000` in your browser.

 To run the app in Electron
 --------------------------